UCSD-SUMS/sums-vue/src/past-events.md

 # Past Events

+## Undergraduate Research in Mathematics Workshop
+This workshop gave an introduction to mathematics research at UCSD, REUs, and research in math-adjacent fields.
+The slides for this presentation can be found [here](https://docs.google.com/presentation/d/1IKsUyRTjbYqLAO-8aqVs-svpsHMGRyR0Qb98IJuw08U/edit?usp=sharing)

 ## Upper-Division Mathematics Workshop
 An introduction to the upper-division course work at UCSD.
 Slides can be found [here](https://docs.google.com/presentation/d/1kLMJIVU-9felJf3FOB60QxkE3wo6txCFdB7G9pFZLhM/edit?usp=sharing).